systemjs/systemjs/docs/creating-plugins.md

 Within this hook, plugins can fetch `key` as a source text, or do any other custom work necessary to output a valid module object.
 If no return value is provided, an empty module is used for the plugin module value.

+Within the `load` hook `this` is set to the loader itself.
+It is also possible to call `loader.register(key, deps, declare)` to instantiate the module in the plugin load hook.

 > For SystemJS 0.19 and below, instantiation plugins must use the `instantiate` hook API form from the compiler plugins section below.

 #### Sample CSS Plugin